Skip to main content

 • Simplicity: Puppeteer provides a high-level API that’s easy to use, understand, and debug.

-Q: Why doesn’t Puppeteer v.XXX work with Chromium v.YYY?
+Q: Why doesn’t Puppeteer v.XXX work with a certain version of Chrome or Firefox?

 Q: What’s considered a “Navigation”?